 Pack up your meal in an insulated bag with ice packs to keep things cool.

 Large towel or blanket

 Some picnic areas already have tables and chairs where you can sit.
 But if all the tables are already occupied or if you’re looking for something more adventurous, use a large, thick blanket to sit on while you eat; big beach towels work well, too.
-(Towels also come in handy when the picnic tables haven’t been cleaned for quite some time and you need an impromptu table cloth.)

 To clean off hands before – and after – mealtime.

 Even in the shade, it’s a good idea to keep your kids safe from the sun by covering them in sunscreen.